clusterio/clusterio/docs/writing-plugins.md

         }

 The arguments passed may change, and attempting to modify them will result in unpredicatable behaviour.
-The async init method always called immediatly after the constructor so there's little reason to do this.
+The async init method is always called immediatly after the constructor, so there's little reason to do this.

 Defining Configuration